18F/18f.gsa.gov/_posts/2016-06-24-5-lessons-in-object-oriented-design-from-sandi-metz.md

 Here's an example: in the 99 bottles song, verses start with a number and that number goes down by one in the second part of the verse.
-So when I wrote the conditional for that "down by one" value, I called it next\_number.
-When you get to the verse for "1", however, the next\_number becomes the string "no more."
+So when I wrote the conditional for that "down by one" value, I called it `next_number`.
+When you get to the verse for "1", however, the `next_number` becomes the string "no more."
 "No more" is not a number!
 By coming up with a method name before implementing shameless green, I was giving an inaccurate name to a concept.